What Can You Expect After Your First EMDR Session

 Dreams Could Be Very Vivid.

 A side effect of EMDR therapy is that you may experience vivid dreams following a session.
+Your brain doesn’t know that the session has ended.
+Dreams are your brain’s way of continuing the reprocessing work from your EMDR session.
 Although it's a side effect, vivid dreams are actually a good thing.
 Vivid dreams mean that your body and brain are now able and capable of processing the memories that you're holding onto.
 A benefit of vivid dreams is that they can actually replace any flashbacks or nightmares that you may have experienced prior to your EMDR treatment.

 Next Steps